Minecraft Console ClientMinecraft Console Client

 Danger

-Once you have installed Termux, open it, bring down the Android menu for notifications, on Termux notification, drag down until you see the following options: Exit | Acquire wakelock, press on the Acquire wakelock and allow Termux to have a battery optimization exclusion permission when asked.
-If you do not do this, your performance will be poorer and the Termux might get killed by Android while running in the background!
+Once you have installed Termux, open it, pull down the Android notification drawer, find the Termux notification, and expand it (swipe down on the notification) until you see Exit | Acquire wakelock.
+Tap Acquire wakelock and allow Termux to bypass battery optimization when prompted.
+Skipping this step may cause Termux to be killed by Android when running in the background.

-Installing Ubuntu 22.04
+Installing Ubuntu

 1. pkg update